-Whistleblowers often come to us only after they have been fired for reporting the fraud that they have discovered to their employers.
-Unfortunately, if the fraud is not reported in a certain way, you may not be protected by the False Claims Act’s anti-discrimination protections to their clients.
+Whistleblowers often come to us only after they have been fired for reporting to their employers the fraud that they have discovered.
+While it is better to seek advice before reporting, the Bothwell Law Group often finds a way to extend the protection of the False Claims Act’s anti-discrimination protections to their clients.

-You want to do the right thing, and you need to protect your own well-being in the process.
-Before you speak to anyone else about the fraud, you should call or click to speak with one of our experienced False Claims Act attorneys.
+You want to do the right thing and you need to protect your own well-being in the process.
+Before you speak to anyone else about the fraud, you should call or a reliable Medicare fraud and False Claims Act qui tam whistleblower attorney.